 Sarah Hart had 42 doses of generic Benadryl in her system, and all of the children had been dosed with Benadryl in some form.
 Police were able to do a forensic search of Sarah Hart's cell phone that found she had been doing Google searches for things like "Can 500 mgs of Benadryl kill a 120-pound woman?" and "Is death by drowning relatively painless?"
 She had tried erasing her search history but it was discoverable nonetheless.
-Authorities also learned that the Harts sometimes administered Benadryl to the kids on long car trips to help them sleep, and it's believed that Sarah Hart purchased 500 doses of the Walmart brand Equate during the family's road trip from Washington State.
+Authorities also learned that the Harts sometimes administered Benadryl (diphenhydramin) to the kids on long car trips to help them sleep, and it's believed that Sarah Hart purchased the Walmart brand of diphenhydramin, Equate, during the family's road trip from Washington State.

-As was reported last April, via the SUC's onboard computer, Jennifer Hart apparently accelerated 90 up to miles per hour in a 70-foot span without breaking.
+As was reported last April, via the SUV's onboard computer, Jennifer Hart apparently accelerated 90 up to miles per hour in a 70-foot span without breaking.

 Authorities recovered the bodies of Markis, 19; Hannah, 16; Jeremiah, 14; Abigail, 14; and Ciera, 12.
 15-year-old Devonte's remains were never found, but he is presumed dead.

 Coroner's inquests are typically used only in cases involving high public interest like officer-involved shootings and in-custody deaths, but the decision was made to employ one here because of the mysterious circumstances and number of children involved.